 Rightfully so, as you may have noticed the internet is becoming obsessed with pink houseplants.
 When I see a brilliantly colored houseplant, I am instantly mesmerized.
 As you can tell by now, I’m a little obsessed with houseplants.
 Okay, a lot obsessed.

-A friend gifted me stunning pink, green, and white Tricolor Prayer Plant, and I literally am so in awe of this plant.
-Even after owning it for several months, every morning, I walk over and stare at it.
+A friend gifted me stunning pink, green, and white Tricolor Prayer Plant, and I am so in awe of this plant.
+Even after owning it for several months, I walk over and stare at it every morning.
 The variegated leaves with pink bellies are just so fascinating.
 Nature is so beautiful!
 Prayer plants are so fun because they curl up and down depending on the time of day and the amount of light they are getting.

 Since pink houseplants have proven to make people happy, I wanted to share these beautiful pink houseplants with you.